rgitrepo/kubernetes-beginner-to-pro/docs/day9/persistent-volume-modes-and-dynamic-provisioning.md

-### Understanding Kubernetes Persistent Volume (PV) Modes and Dynamic Provisioning
+### Understanding Kubernetes Persistent Volume (PV) Modes, Dynamic Provisioning, and Reclaim Policies

 Kubernetes provides several modes for Persistent Volumes (PVs), each defining how the storage can be accessed by pods.
 Additionally, Kubernetes offers dynamic provisioning, which simplifies the process of allocating storage.
-This guide will walk you through the different PV modes, the lifecycle of a PV (provision, bind, use), and dynamic provisioning, ensuring that even a newcomer can follow along.
+This guide will walk you through the different PV modes, the lifecycle of a PV (provision, bind, use), dynamic provisioning, and reclaim policies, ensuring that even a newcomer can follow along.

 #### **PV Access Modes**